 The value of your product or service must be obvious and it must be in opposition to whatever has caused the threat you identified in the first place.

-Direct response copy that uses fear might look something like this:
+Direct response copy using fear for this audience might look more like this:

 Here are some examples of ads that have successfully drawn on fear in their copy to garner a response.